hibernating-rhinos/RavenFS/Docs/markdown/client-api/browsing-searching.markdown

 ##Browse all files

-The simpliest way to browse files is to use `BrowseAsync` method.
+The simplest way to browse files is to use `BrowseAsync` method.
 It will list all files stored on the server, just note the built-in paging functionality.

 {CODE-START:csharp/}
 using (var client = new RavenFileSystemClient("http://localhost:9090"))